Walking 3 times 50 minutes a week keeps the doctor a way

 walking elderly

-A recent study showed that practitioners’ exercise advice and the walking-programme efficiently enhanced the health-related quality of life in a high risk population, overweight or moderately depressed elderly women.
+A recent study showed that practitioners’ exercise advice and the walking-programme efficiently enhanced the health-related quality of life in a high risk population, overweight or moderately overweight elderly women.
+Some of these elderly women have to use a the bariatric rollator so they can sit down and maintain their own weight.

 The walking programme consisted of supervised walks with a group in a public park or forest tracks three times a week during 50 minutes over a 6-month period.
 The walking, as well as strengthening